 Classic engagements are for diamonds and blush colored flowers.
 White gowns and expensive food fills the light of a single day.
-A honeymoon to an exotic land follows, and all live happily ever after.
+The honeymoon to an exotic land follows and all live happily ever after.

 But, what if you want something different?

-The best part of a wedding is getting to make everything the way that envision.
-Your engagement will be perfect because it will be uniquely yours.
+The best part of a wedding is getting to make everything the way that you want it!
+Your engagement is going to be perfect because it will be uniquely yours.
 Anyone who tries to tell you that what you want isn’t right, they’re wrong.

 So let’s talk about the best part: the ring!

 Diamonds and gold are the old standard.
 Stealing the scene and becoming a bit of a trend setter among the most fashionable ladies are Morganite engagement rings.

 The pale color of Morganite is soft enough to look like the way you blush when you see your beloved at the end of the aisle waiting for you.
 Like the sky at that moment before the sun shines on the sea, Morganite is that perfect shade of blush.

 Why do you want it instead of a diamond engagement ring?
 So many reasons…

 Morganite is the sister of both Emerald and Aquamarine.
 That’s an amazing family; don’t you think?
 The family is called Beryl and it has stones that are different colors, which is how they earn different names.